Gary Chambers: 2020 school board meeting

 In June 2020, Chambers, who has a daughter who attends public schools in Baton Rouge, attended a meeting of the East Baton Rouge Parish School Board, which was debating whether to rename Lee High School, named for Confederate general Robert E. Lee.

 Chambers and others had unsuccessfully attempted to convince the school board to change the name of the school since 2016.

 During the public comments portion of the 2020 school board meeting, Chambers displayed a photograph showing a member of the school board shopping online during the meeting, and said this showed that the school board member did not care about racial justice.
 A video clip of Chambers' public testimony at the school board meeting received millions of views online.

 The school is now named Liberty Magnet High School.

-After the school board meeting, Chambers called for the removal of other Confederacy symbols in Louisiana, such as the statute of Confederate general Francis T. Nicholls at Nicholls State University.
+After the school board meeting, Chambers called for the removal of other Confederacy symbols in Louisiana, such as the statue of Confederate general Francis T. Nicholls at Nicholls State University.

 In November 2020, Chambers preserved and circulated a deleted social media post by GoAuto founder and CEO Greg Tramontin in which Tramontin referred to Kamala Harris as a "hoe".
 Tramontin apologized, and Chambers called on Tramontin to resign.

 2021 special election campaign

 Chambers ran unsuccessfully as a Democrat for U.S. Representative to represent Louisiana's 2nd congressional district in 2021.
 He was encouraged to run by Shaun King and other national progressive leaders.
 Chambers's progressive platform included paying for Medicare for All by reducing defense spending.
 He supported the Green New Deal, the Infrastructure Investment and Jobs Act, the Build Back Better Plan, a $15 federal minimum wage, and a moratorium on drilling in U.S. waters in the Gulf of Mexico.
 At a campaign debate, Chambers said he believed Donald Trump incited the January 6 United States Capitol attack and that had Chambers been in Congress at the time, he would have voted to impeach Trump.

 During the campaign, Chambers was labeled a "firebrand" and "provacateur".
-Some of his old social media postings were recirculated, including a 2011 tweet using the word "homo", and a 2015 tweet referring to "white hoes".
+Some of his old social media postings were recirculated, including a 2011 tweet using the word "homo", and a 2015 tweet referring to "white hoes."

 Chambers's campaign raised $400,000, almost as much as his opponents, and he had a larger social media presence, with hundreds of thousands of online followers.

 At the March 20, 2021, primary election, Chambers beat expectations, largely by capturing a larger-than-expected share of white votes.

-He won 21% of the vote, narrowly missing a run-off by 1,550 votes.
+He won 21% of the vote, narrowly missing a runoff by 1,550 votes.

 Chambers endorsed second-place finisher Karen Carter Peterson in the April 24 runoff election.

-However, Peterson was unable to draw enough support from white liberals in New Orleans who voted for Chambers and lost the run-off to Troy Carter.
+However, Peterson was unable to draw enough support from white liberals in New Orleans who voted for Chambers and lost the runoff to Troy Carter.

 In September 2021, Bigger Than Me, a nonprofit organization founded by Chambers that supports progressive candidates in the Southern United States, distributed generators and gasoline donated by Jrue Holiday to people in southeast Louisiana following Hurricane Ida.